The Boy Who Fixed the Moon

 Stories are AI-generated with editorial curation.

 On the terrace of the family house, under the light of the setting sun, Grandpa Otto gathers his grandchildren around him.
 His hands, strong and skillful, have shaped thousands of wooden creations, but now they hold only a cup of tea.
-"I want to tell you a story about a teacher," he begins, and Pino is already leaning forward, eyes full of curiosity.
+"I want to tell you a story about a teacher," he begins, and Pino leans forward, his eyes filled with curiosity.
 Hana sits quietly, while Jole lies beside the children, occasionally lifting his head as if he's following the story too.